KavehKadkhoda/domain-rank-toolkit/README.md

-# domain-rank-toolkit
+**A lightweight Python client that batch-fetches OpenPageRank scores with smart caching
-Python client that batch‑fetches OpenPageRank scores with smart caching and quota‑safe requests.
+and quota-safe requests — ideal for credibility & trust-analysis pipelines.**